-Alternative benchmarking approaches - a Simple Reference Portfolio

-Allowing funds discretion to select their own benchmarks and account for fees from the previous year only has created a gulf between passing the performance test and achieving better member outcomes.

-Evidence showing funds have gamed the test by selecting easier benchmarks and selectively reducing fees supports the need for a different approach.

-A better approach is likely to be found in using a simple reference portfolio, or naïve benchmark, to assess the performance of products and answer the question - is value being created for members?

-That is - are sophisticated investment managers adding value for members, over and above what members could achieve if they invested in a 'simple', low-cost portfolio of potential investments?

-New Zealand's Sovereign Wealth Fund uses a Simple Reference Portfolio
+A Simple Reference Portfolio

-New Zealand's Sovereign Wealth Fund, the New Zealand Super Fund, has used a Reference Portfolio as its benchmark since 2010.

-The Reference Portfolio serves as a representative alternative portfolio to the actual portfolio that the Fund invests in.
-It is a notional low-cost, passively managed, and well-diversified portfolio of listed asset classes that are consistent with the Fund achieving its return objectives without undue risk.

-The Fund exercises judgement in constructing its actual portfolio, based on its assessment of current asset pricing from long-term fair value.
-These decisions can then be compared with the alternative of simply holding the Reference Portfolio.
-In this way, the Reference Portfolio is a device used to hold management to account for its actual portfolio decisions.

-The Reference Portfolio differs from the SAA approach in that:

-- It is a benchmark, not a guideline for the actual portfolio's composition, - It contains traditional asset classes only, and - It is not affected by short-term market conditions.

-Compared to the use of an SAA, it encourages a greater separation between governance and management.
-It allows the Fund to focus on long-term strategic decisions and how they can add value over and above what can be achieved by simply implementing the Reference Portfolio.
+- New Zealand's Sovereign Wealth Fund, the New Zealand Super Fund, has used a Reference Portfolio as its benchmark since 2010. - The Reference Portfolio serves as a representative alternative portfolio to the actual portfolio that the Fund invests in.
+It is a notional low-cost, passively managed, and well-diversified portfolio of listed asset classes that are consistent with the Fund achieving its return objectives without undue risk. - The Reference Portfolio differs from the SAA approach in that: (1) - · It is a benchmark, not a guideline for the actual portfolio's composition - · It contains traditional asset classes only, and - · It is not affected by short-term market conditions - Compared to the use of an SAA, it encourages a greater separation between governance and management.
+It allows the Fund to focus on long-term strategic decisions and how they can add value over and above what can be achieved by simply implementing the Reference Portfolio. - A naïve reference portfolio could be readily implemented to assess MySuper products which are designed for relatively disengaged members.

-The Reference Portfolio is subject to five-yearly reviews to ensure it remains appropriate, with the last occurring in 2020.
-Key considerations for the review included composition of the portfolio, expected return and risk, interest rate and inflation risk hedging, currency hedge ratios and benchmark indices.
-It was decided to retain the asset allocation of 80 per cent to growth assets and 20 per cent to income assets.
-The main change from the 2015 review was the decision to combine developed and emerging market equities into a single building block, global equities.

-&lt;sup>12 Hyde, Carly Falconer, Christopher Worthington and Matthieu Raoux, "How We Invest" White Paper, The 2020 Reference Portfolio Review, January 2021, at https://www.nzsuperfund.nz/publications/papers-reports-reviews/how-we-invest-white-paper/.

-A naïve reference portfolio, or variations on it could be readily implemented to assess MySuper products which are designed for relatively disengaged members.
 The use of a simplified test should be complemented by a follow up assessment of products which fail, allowing any claims related to the underlying risk of the products to be considered carefully.

-Recommendation: Consideration should be given to replacing the existing product specific SAA benchmark with a simple naïve benchmark for all MySuper products comprising a simple low-cost diversified portfolio to assess whether trustees are adding value to members savings.

-Recommendation: Coupled with a simplified transparent test any products that fail be subject to 'a show cause' and more granular assessment of the risk return trade-off for members.
+- 1. APRA should publish product-level SAA domicile and hedging information to enable the performance test to be externally validated as well as publishing the Actual Asset Allocation (AAA). - 2.
+All products should be assessed over at least 10 years or, if the product has operated for less than 10 years, for the life of the product. - 3.
+The basis for RG 97 and related data collections utilised for performance testing should be reviewed to ensure fees and costs borne by members are treated consistently regardless of how products are offered to members. - 4.
+The performance test should be based on the product's RAFE for the duration of the test, and the BRAFE should be member-weighted rather than product-weighted. - 5.
+Consideration should be given to replacing the existing product specific SAA benchmark with a simple naïve benchmark for all MySuper products to assess whether trustees are adding value to members savings - 6.
+Coupled with a simplified transparent test any products that fail be subject to 'a show cause' and more granular assessment of the risk return trade-off for members.

-Measuring value added
+Measuring value add